Skip to content

 Reuse non-semantic vocabularies

-Building a vocabulary from scratch ensures vocabularies are well-formed and presented.
+Building a vocabulary from scratch is an easy win for ensuring vocabularies are well-formed and presented.
 Existing vocabularies published in other contexts may not be so well-formed!
-Existing vocabularies, including those found via vocabulary registries, will vary in their conformance with data standards such as RDF and SKOS, before even considering quality standards like VocPub and qSKOS (W3C, n.d.
+Existing vocabularies, including those found via vocabulary registries, will vary in their conformance with data standards such as RDF and SKOS, before even considering quality standards like VocPub and qSKOS (W3C, n.d).
 Here are a couple of challenges to consider:

 Unstructured

-An existing vocabulary is well presented by not machine-readable, such as in PDF or HTML.
+An existing vocabulary is well presented but not machine-readable, such as in PDF or HTML.
 The vocabulary terms may indicate properties and relationships, but these properties themselves are not machine-readable.
-The vocabulary may need to be scraped and cleaned, eventually transformed into an RDF format compatible with a SKOS editing tool.
+The vocabulary may need to be scraped and cleaned, eventually transformed into an RDF format compatible with a SKOS editing tool - if you haven't looked at open source solution yet, we introduce VocEdit here.

-An existing vocabulary has non-semantic or opaque identifiers, such as "123" or "AC123", that are not unique out of context and do not resolve on the web.
+An existing vocabulary has non-semantic or token identifiers, such as "123" or "AC123", that are not unique out of context and do not resolve on the web.

 Unidentified